 Spanakorizo is a classic Greek spinach rice that's easy and comforting.
-You only need a few ingredients to make this delicious vegetarian recipe.
+You only need a few ingredients to make this delicious spinach rice recipe.

 This is a nutritious dish since it's packed with spinach, which is a good source of iron, fiber, antioxidants and vitamins B12 and B6.

 You can serve spinach rice hot or cold with some feta sprinkled on top.
-This recipe is vegetarian and gluten free, perfect on its own as a meal or with some protein as a side dish.
+Just like Fasolakia, this recipe is vegetarian and gluten free, perfect on its own as a meal or with some protein as a side dish.

-There are a few different opinions about what kind of rice to use for spanakorizo.
-The classic Greek recipes call for medium grain rice also known as "carolina".
-Medium grain rice yields the creamy and smooth texture that we're looking for in this dish as oppose to short grain rice which would make it sticky.
+The classic Greek recipes call for medium grain rice also known as "Carolina."
+Medium grain rice yields the creamy and smooth texture that we're looking for in this dish as opposed to short grain rice which would make it sticky.

 Depending on the rice you're about to use, you might need to soak it for 20 to 30 minutes before cooking to get rid of excess starch.